 If individual woodworking projects for starters seem too daunting, you can even work on a project together as a team.
 There are many steps involved when it comes to creating a larger work, so try and find beginner-friendly ways to introduce others into the process.

-Woodworking and many other passions help people see the beauty in the world.
-It allows you to connect with both yourself and others, and at the end of it all, you’ll have a keepsake that can stand the test of time.
+Woodworking and several other passions have truly allowed me to see the beauty in the world.
+Through these crafts, I’ve found a deep connection with both myself and others.
+And at the end of a project, holding a keepsake that can stand the test of time feels profoundly rewarding.

 What enhances these passions even more is the ability to share them.
 Even if my loved ones aren’t particularly into crafting, introducing them to something I hold so dear always results in a unique and memorable experience.